Capability approach

 The capability approach (also referred to as the capabilities approach) is a normative approach to human welfare that concentrates on the actual capability of persons to achieve lives they value rather than solely having a right or freedom to do so.
 It was conceived in the 1980s as an alternative approach to welfare economics.

 In this approach, Amartya Sen and Martha Nussbaum combine a range of ideas that were previously excluded from (or inadequately formulated in) traditional approaches to welfare economics.
 The core focus of the capability approach is improving access to the tools people use to live a fulfilling life.
+Hence, the approach has a strong connection to intragenerational sustainability and sustainability strategies.

 Assessing capability

 Sen initially argued for five components to assess capability: